sidm/laravel-subdivisions/README.md

 If you only want subdivisions and do not have a countries table both of these values should be changed to null (i.e., '').
 If you are using the Webpatser/laravel-countries package the defaults should work fine.
 If you are using another package, or have rolled your own, the `country_table_name` should be set to the table name that holds your list of countries, and `iso_3166_2_column_name` should be set to the name of the column that contains the iso_3166_2 values for each country.

+When you have modified the configuration file (src/config/config.php) run the following command:

     $ php artisan config:publish sidm/laravel-subdivisions

 ## Model